 Confucianism is the most enduring philosophical tradition in China, tracing its roots well beyond the lifetime of its titular founder, Confucius (551-479 BCE).
 Its abiding ambition is the promotion of moral self-cultivation, a lifelong process that requires a deep understanding of a whole complex of moral and social concepts, norms, and practices.
 Success in this project is marked by one’s development into a jūnzǐ, a consummate, morally excellent person, described in Analects – the main Confucian text, a complex collection of remarks, anecdotes, and observations, focused on the Master and his disciples.

 Understandably, moral self-cultivation requires extensive learning and study.
 The Confucian syllabus is broad, including Six Arts (liu yi), like poetry, archery and calligraphy, and the Six Classics (liu jing), the classical writings on rites, music, and history.
 Despite the Master’s focus on the classics, learning encompasses all of these practical, social, and academic subjects, each of which teach moral lessons – poetry and eloquence, say, or calligraphy and gracefulness.
-Underlying learning is the ‘practice of emulating and internalizing of ideal models of behavior and speech exemplified in these works’ (Slingerland 2006:239).
+Underlying learning is the ‘practice of emulating and internalizing [the] ideal models of behavior and speech exemplified in these works’ (Slingerland 2006:239).
 The first stage of moral self-cultivation, explains Confucius, is to ‘set [one’s] mind upon learning’, initiating a systematic study of ‘rites’, dance, poetry, music, practical skills, exemplary figures from history, and more besides (2.4).
-Through such learning, a person could become ‘free of major faults’, cultivating virtues and mastering a rich range of competences, marking them out as a truly consummate person (7.17).
+Through such learning, a person could become ‘free of major faults’, cultivating virtues (de) and mastering a rich range of competences, marking them out as a truly consummate person (7.17).

 The centrality of learning to this fundamental moral project encourages the thought that curiosity might figure centrally on Confucian tables of the virtues.
+The Chinese term de, though often rendered as ‘virtue’, has a broader sense of a ‘power’ or ‘charisma’, a capacity to create certain effects in others.
+Curiosity, for instance, might both express an appetite for epistemic goods and elicit that same appetite in others – a power or capacity valued in teacher.
 An active curiosity can drive a desire for learning, while learning reciprocally nurtures curiosity.
 It comes as a surprise, then, to find it absent from the virtues listed in the Analects.
 Curiosity does not feature among the ‘six virtues’, nor are its deficiencies and excesses, like incuriousness and prurience, among the ‘six vices’ (17.8).
 When disciples enquire about the virtues, Confucius never cites curiosity, nor indeed any other typical epistemic virtues: instead, he discusses such stalwart ethical and civic virtues as benevolence (hui), courage (yong), and filial piety (xiao).
 Nor is curiosity listed in an early educational tome, the Xueji, as a quality to be cultivated by students and exemplified by teachers.
 Given this, it may seem unpromising to consider the place of the virtue of curiosity in Confucianism.

 Such pessimism is too quick, however, since the absence of specific citations of curiosity should not be taken as a sign that it is absent from Confucianism.
 For a start, Confucius avoided definitive listings of the range of virtues constitutive of the cultivated, ‘consummate’ person.
 Although certain virtues, like truthfulness, reliably recur, others are mentioned in response to the needs of Confucius’ particular interlocutors: the six virtues and vices, mentioned earlier, are listed in the context of a direct personal teaching to a certain disciple, which also makes clear the centrality of a love of – or ‘appetite for’ – learning (haoxue) to moral self-cultivation: